 4.2.3 Sample size and type (bulk or individual samples)

-It is essential that the samples taken for analysis are representative of the variety and well documented.
-With regard to being representative of the variety, consideration should be given to the features of propagation (see the General Introduction).
+It is essential that the samples taken for analysis are representative of the variety.
+Consideration should be given to the features of propagation (see the General Introduction).

 4.2.4 DNA reference sample